-Alfred Snippet vs Apple Text Replacement
+Alfred Snippet VS Apple Text Replacement

 I have always liked to use Alfred’s Snippet to input commonly used text blocks, and also support configure some parameters, which can usually save the time of inputting repeated text.
 For example, we often did CR before and we needed a simple summary at the end.
 In order to improve the efficiency of the summary, I made a Snippet.